 Item 1.
-Text of the Proposed Rule Change
+Text of the Advance Notice

-Pursuant to the provisions of Section 19(b) of the Securities Exchange Act of 1934

-("Act" or "Exchange Act"),1 and Rule 19b-4 thereunder,2 The Options Clearing Corporation

-("OCC") is filing the proposed rule change with the Securities and Exchange Commission

-("SEC" or "Commission") to (1) modify the Amended and Restated Stock Options and Futures and (2) make certain revisions to OCC By-Laws, OCC Rules,4 OCC's Comprehensive Stress
+In accordance with Section 806I(1) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, entitled Payment, Clearing and Settlement Supervision Act of 2010 ("Payment, Clearing and Settlement Supervision Act") and Rule 19b-4(n)(i) of the Securities Exchange Act of 1934 ("Act" or "Exchange Act"), and Rule 19b-4 thereunder, The Options Clearing Corporation ("OCC") is filing this advance notice with the Securities and Exchange Commission ("SEC" or "Commission") to (1) modify the Amended and Restated Stock Options and Futures Settlement Agreement dated August 5, 2017 between OCC and National Securities Clearing Corporation ("NSCC," and together with OCC, the "Clearing Agencies") ("Existing Accord") and (2) make certain revisions to OCC By-Laws, OCC Rules, OCC's Comprehensive Stress Testing & Clearing Fund Methodology, and Liquidity Risk Management Description and OCC's Liquidity Risk Management Framework in connection with the proposed modifications to the Existing Accord, as described in greater detail below.

-Settlement Agreement dated August 5, 2017 between OCC and National Securities Clearing

-Corporation ("NSCC," and together with OCC, the "Clearing Agencies") ("Existing Accord")3

-Testing & Clearing Fund Methodology, and Liquidity Risk Management Description and OCC's

-Liquidity Risk Management Framework in connection with the proposed modifications to the

-Existing Accord, as described in greater detail below.5

-The proposed changes would permit OCC to elect to make a cash payment to NSCC following the default of a common clearing participant that would cause NSCC's central counterparty trade guaranty to attach to certain obligations of that participant, as described in greater detail below.
+The proposed changes would permit OCC to elect to make a cash payment to NSCC following the default of a common clearing participant that would cause NSCC's central

-1 15 U.S.C.
-78s(b)(1).
+&lt;sup>1 12 U.S.C.
+5465(e)(1).